Ben Keighran

 Ben Keighran (born March 1982) is an Australian born technology entrepreneur and serial entrepreneur.
-He is the founder and CEO of social broadcasting platform Caffeine.
+He was the founder and CEO of social broadcasting platform Caffeine.

 Early life and education

 Ben Keighran was born in March 1982 in Sydney, Australia.
 By the age of 13, Keighran had taught himself to code C++ and launched a popular bulletin board system that overwhelmed his parents' phone line.